 Morale Boosters

-It wouldn’t be a stretch of the imagination to believe that cats helped lead Allied forces to victory at the end of World War I. These feline companions performed many essential duties that saved soldiers’ lives and gave them an advantage over enemy forces.
+It wouldn’t be a stretch of the imagination to believe that cats helped lead Allied forces to victory at the end of World War I.

 This is an interesting article.
 I know that cats have a keen sense of smell but never considered that they would be able to detect gas.